facebookincubator/meta-code-verify/README.md

 Code Verify is an extension for verifying the integrity of a web page.

-The idea is you can publish what JavaScript should appear on your site into a "manifest".
-The manifest consists of the hashes of all the JavaScript files in a given release.
+The idea is you can publish what JavaScript/CSS should appear on your site into a "manifest".
+The manifest consists of the hashes of all the JavaScript/CSS files in a given release.
 This browser extension can consume the manifest and verify that _only_ that code executes, or else display a warning to the user.

 ## Installation